 Because l-theanine can be bitter, too much can make for a sour tasting dose and active other senses that may make it harder to sleep.

-For that reason - we typically recommend 150-200mg of l-theanine per night as the ‘sweet spot’ for dosing.
+For that reason - we typically recommend 150-200mg of l-theanine per night as the ‘sweet spot’ for the purposes of sleep.

 L Theanine & Magnesium for Sleep